sbenoit-gc/TheDoorsNotTheBand/README.md

 ### BP_DoorInteractToOpenWithKey<br>
 Same s above but the status of he player object's HasKey boolean is checked.
 If true, the player is allowed to interact with door.

+### NOTE:<br>
+This example does NOT use blueprint interface (BPI) methodology which would be a better implementation of object interactions.
+We will discuss BPI in a future lesson.